lino-framework/lino/docs/tutorials/uiless.rst

-The webless Lino Polls tutorial
+The UI-less Lino Polls tutorial
 ===============================

-This tutorial is for
+Lino's "user interface" which replaces Django's "Admin" is a great feature, but it is much to learn and not yet well documented.
+But Lino is more than this.

+This tutorial explains what Lino can do without any change to your existing templates and urlconfs.

-people who want to use Lino's core features (:doc:`/topics/dumpy`, :doc:`/topics/signals`) without any change to their existing templates and urlconfs.
+It is for people who want to use Lino's basic features :doc:`/topics/dumpy` and :doc:`/topics/startup`.

-Unlike :doc:`polls`, we are going to follow Django's "Polls" tutorial *until the end* and then turn the resulting application into a **webless** Lino application.
+Unlike :doc:`polls`, we are going to follow Django's "Polls" tutorial *until the end* and then turn the resulting application into a Lino application.

 Let's look together at the files under :srcref:`lino\apps\webless`.